Shopify/quilt/packages/react-html/README.md

 ### In your server middleware

-Your server needs construct an HTML document.
+Your server needs to construct an HTML document.
 To do this, you can use the `Html` component and `render` function from `@shopify/react-html/server`:

 ```tsx
 import * as React from 'react';